YBBBB-C/GDELT-data-4language-specific-M/README.md

 # GDELT-data-4language-specific-M
-pre dataset buiding work for MISCADA dissertation with OW. parallel news data in 4 target languages (en, spa, zh, er) selected from GDELT database gkg, events, and mentions which allow Google BigQuery to manipulate
+pre dataset buiding work for MISCADA dissertation with OW. news dataset in 4 target languages (en, spa, zh, er) selected from GDELT database gkg, events, and mentions which allow Google BigQuery to manipulate

 ## 6.3  6.11